 Women Trans* Femme (WTF) Workshop

-Bring your own bike project (or see what we have!) and use our Community Tools ($6-12/hr) as an informal classroom with WTF-identified mechanics on hand to guide you and answer your questions.
+Bring your own bike project (or see what we have!) and use our Community Tools ($8-16/hr) as an informal classroom with WTF-identified mechanics on hand to guide you and answer your questions, or grow your skills in another way and earn shop credit with our Work Trade program.

 Why WTF?